Key factors to consider when specifying anchor handling equipment for professional vessels

 Hydraulic drive

-• Pros: High starting torque, smooth variable control, excellent for continuous heavy duty, compact gear/motor.
+- Pros: High starting torque, smooth variable control, excellent for continuous heavy duty, compact gear/motor.

-• Cons: Requires a hydraulic system and noise.
+- Cons: Requires a hydraulic system and noise.

-• What to check: Hydraulic pump capacity and pressure.
+- What to check: Hydraulic pump capacity and pressure.

 Electric drive

-• Pros: No hydraulic system required; precise speed/torque, efficient and quiet.
+- Pros: No hydraulic system required; precise speed/torque, efficient and quiet.

-• Cons: Electrical load, gearbox and motor require more space than hydraulic units.
+- Cons: Electrical load, gearbox and motor require more space than hydraulic units.

 Rule of thumb:

-• Hydraulic: Best where vessels already have hydraulics and perform frequent heavy-duty cycles.
+- Hydraulic: Best where vessels already have hydraulics and perform frequent heavy-duty cycles.

-• Electric: Best where no hydraulic system is available, or where cleaner, quieter installation and easy electronic integration are priorities.
+- Electric: Best where no hydraulic system is available, or where cleaner, quieter installation and easy electronic integration are priorities.

-Read more: Hydraulic vs. Electric Winch
+Read also about: Hydraulic vs. Electric Winch

 Chain, rope, and compatibility

-• For windlasses: Chain must match the gypsy pitch—correct diameter, grade, and calibration.
+- For windlasses: Chain must match the gypsy pitch—correct diameter, grade, and calibration.
 Mismatches risk chain jumping or jamming.

 Class and documentation